nusco/narjillos/backlog.md

 + Issue warning when running on CPU with the "wrong" word size We don't use strictfp, because it harms performance.
 So you could get non-deterministic results if you run on a CPU with a different flotpoint precision than the expected one.
+NOTE: Use the latest Java feature?
+Or does it also harm performance?

 ##Packaged Application